-The Chevrolet Tahoe has dominated the full-size SUV market for years, but quality varies across model years.
+The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 We’ve crunched the numbers from NHTSA, Consumer Reports, and owner feedback to bring you the ultimate guide to Tahoe’s hits and misses.